 Note that a priori the exceptional objects $\CE^\lambda$ constructed above are complexes.
 However, we have the following

 \begin{conjecture} For any exceptional block $\SB \subset P_\BL^+$ and any $\lambda \in \SB$ the object $\CE^\lambda$ is a vector bundle. \end{conjecture}

-Note that the standard $t$-structure on $\D^\BG(X)$ restricts to a $t$-structure on the category $\D_\SB^\BG(X)$ whose core is $\CC_\SB$ consists of $\BG$-equivariant coherent sheaves that are obtained by successive extensions from $\CU^\lambda$ with $\lambda\in\SB$.
-As it was already mentioned the category of $\BG$-equivariant coherent sheaves on $X$ is equivalent to the category of finite-dimensional representations of $\BP$, which in turn is equivalent to the category of finite-dimensional representations of a certain infinite quiver with relations $(\CQ,\CI)$ (see \cite{Hille}).
+Note that the standard $t$-structure on $\D^\BG(X)$ restricts to a $t$-structure on the category $\D_\SB^\BG(X)$ whose heart $\CC_\SB$ consists of $\BG$-equivariant coherent sheaves that are obtained by successive extensions from $\CU^\lambda$ with $\lambda\in\SB$.
+As was already mentioned before, the category of $\BG$-equivariant coherent sheaves on $X$ is equivalent to the category of finite-dimensional representations of $\BP$, which in turn is equivalent to the category of finite-dimensional representations of a certain infinite quiver with relations $(\CQ,\CI)$ (see \cite{Hille}).
 Recall that the vertices of $\CQ$ are in bijection with the set $P^+_\BL$ of dominant weights of $\BL$, and there is an arrow $\lambda\to\mu$ if and only if $V^{\mu}_\BL$ appears in $V^{-\beta}_\BL\otimes V^\lambda_\BL$ (i.e., when there is a nontrivial $\Ext^1_\BG(\CU^{\lambda},\CU^\mu)$).
-Note that by Lemma~\ref{uugord} the quiver is directed (by the opposite of the $\xi$-ordering).
-The subcategory $\CC_\SB$ corresponds to the subcategory of representations supported at the vertices $\SB\subset P^+_\BL$.
-Hence, it is equivalent to the category of finite-dimensional representations of a finite directed quiver with relations $(\CQ_\SB,\CI_\SB)$, where $\CQ_\SB\subset\CQ$ is the full subquiver corresponding to the set of vertices $\SB$.
+Note that by Lemma~\ref{uugord}, this quiver is leveled by the function